kaitai-io/kaitai_struct_compiler/js/README.md

 ## Plugging in

-We publish the compiler as an [UMD module](https://github.com/umdjs/umd), so it works from various environments, including server-side (eg. node) and client-side (eg. web browser) ones.
+We publish the compiler as a [UMD module](https://github.com/umdjs/umd), so it works from various environments, including server-side (e.g. Node.js) and client-side (e.g. web browser) ones.

 Note: currently we don't publish the compiler as standard ES module.
 This will probably change in the future.
-If you need ES module please comment on [this issue](https://github.com/kaitai-io/kaitai_struct/issues/180).
+If you need ES module, please comment on [this issue](https://github.com/kaitai-io/kaitai_struct/issues/180).

 ### node